assistant-knowledge

 • They can guide patients through the formal complaints process if required.

-More information about PALS and complaints within Betsi Cadwaladr University Health Board can be found here:
+More information about PEARS and complaints within Betsi Cadwaladr University Health Board can be found here:

 Support, Concerns and Complaints – Betsi Cadwaladr University Health Board